We were the faithful, we were true:

 sheer spiritual intensity caused my stutter.

-In summer ardent evangelists came –
+In summer the ardent adolescents came –

-Northern dialects making strident claims;
+Northern dialects made strident claims;

 unshakeable statements in small-town squares,

 shouting out salvation, blind to shocked stares.